Careers360 Logo

 Heterogeneous equilibrium refers to an equilibrium system with many phases.
 The equilibrium between water vapour and liquid water in a closed container is a well-known example of this type of system.

-Equilibrium Constant in Gaseous State
+Equilibrium Constant in the Gaseous State

 Partial pressures are useful for gaseous processes because partial pressure is directly proportional to concentration at any fixed temperature.
 In the case of a typical gaseous reaction